Plan

 You can only clear the Planning complete checkbox if you’re logged in as the current planner for the change request.

-The Entity field must contain a valueYou cannot leave the Entity field blank.
+You cannot leave the Entity field blank.

 The Description field must contain a valueYou cannot leave the Description field blank.

 To select the 'Planning complete' checkbox all lines in plan must have an Action ID, an Actioner and a Complete by dateYou can only select the checkbox if the particular plan for the change request is completed in full.
-A complete plan has an action or task, an actioner, and the date by which the associated task needs to be completed on each line.
+A complete plan has an action or task, an actioner, and the date the associated task needs to be completed by on each line.